vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_no_tweet_activity_after_login.html.md

 # Hooking up Login to 'No Tweet Found' Activity

-We created a login button listener which simply updated the button label to 'Clicked' from 'Login'.
+We created a login button listener which simply updated the button label to 'I am Clicked' from 'Login'.
 Ideally, post login, the user should be able to see the tweets.
 We need to create a new Activity for that.
 Let us just create an empty Activity which showed 'No Tweets found'.

 ## Creating new Activity

-* Inside Eclipse, right click on the 'CodelearnTwitterApp' project, New -> Other -> Open Android Dropdown -> Select 'Android Activity'.
+* Inside Eclipse, right click on the 'CodelearnTwitterApp' project,navigate to New -> Other ->Expand 'Android' dropdown -> Select 'Android Activity'.
 Click Next.

 * Select 'Blank Activity'.
 Click Next.